Wall-crossing from Lagrangian Cobordisms: Toy model: continuation maps from cylindrical cobordisms

 \section{Toy model: continuation maps from cylindrical cobordisms}

-We now give an extension of the results of \cite{biran2013fukayacategories} to the non-monotone setting.
+We now give an example where the results of \cite{biran2013fukayacategories} apply to the non-monotone setting.
 While we now allow our Lagrangian cobordisms to possibly bound holomorphic disks, we require that the cobordism's topology be cylindrical.
-We discuss Lagrangian suspension cobordisms and their holomorphic disks in \cref{subsec:usefulsuspensiontools}.
-In \cref{subsec:continuationfromcobordism}, we apply the machinery of \cref{thm:cylfrommap} to the suspension of a Hamiltonian isotopy to produce a continuation map.
+A relevant set of examples are the suspension of a Hamiltonian isotopy.